 Coinbase’s IPO is a big moment for the cryptocurrency industry and the source of a lot of conversation in the investment community.
 In this article, we’ll help you understand how Coinbase operates, why people like it, and how to buy shares.

 Coinbase is a US-based cryptocurrency exchange founded in 2012.
 It’s a secure platform for buying, selling, transferring, and storing digital currencies.
 It’s one of the first crypto platforms in the world and a favorite with first-time crypto investors.

 Coinbase originally allowed only Bitcoin trading, but has since expanded to include Ethereum, Litecoin, Bitcoin Cash, XRP, and others, and it promises to add more in the future.
 It also offers a self-hosted crypto wallet, a debit card that lets you spend any asset in your Coinbase portfolio, tools for business to accept crypto, and plenty of educational resources.Get started with Wealthsimple Trade.
-Sign up today and start building your portfolio with a free stock.
+Sign up today and start building your portfolio.

 What is Coinbase’s current market cap?

 As of May, 2021, Coinbase’s market cap is $52.382 billion.
 Market cap refers to the total dollar value of a company’s outstanding shares.
 This includes all the shares owned by stockholders, company officials, and public investors.
 We use this metric to gauge the value of a stock.

 Coinbase’s IPO took place on April 14, 2021.
 This is when it became open for trading on the Nasdaq to the general public.

 Coinbase’s IPO is not the traditional kind.
 It opted for a direct listing, meaning it can only float their existing shares, as opposed to creating new shares through a typical IPO.
 This also means it did not dilute the existing equity of its shares and was able to avoid some of the typical expensive requirements of filing an IPO.